Científic de Dades Salari a Cape Town, South Africa

 Deixa de sol·licitar feines.
 Fes que els reclutadors et persegueixin a tu.

-Quin és el salari d'un Científic de Dades a Cape Town, South Africa?
+Quin és el salari d'un Científic de Dades a Greater Cape Town Region, ZA?

-La compensació total mitjana d'un Científic de Dades a Cape Town, South Africa és ZAR 515,703.
+La compensació total mitjana d'un Científic de Dades a Greater Cape Town Region, ZA és ZAR 518,308.

-Quin és el salari mínim d'un Científic de Dades a Cape Town, South Africa?
+Quin és el salari mínim d'un Científic de Dades a Greater Cape Town Region, ZA?

-Tot i que no hi ha salari mínim per a un Científic de Dades a Cape Town, South Africa, la compensació total mitjana és ZAR 515,703.
+Tot i que no hi ha salari mínim per a un Científic de Dades a Greater Cape Town Region, ZA, la compensació total mitjana és ZAR 518,308.

 Tinc una pregunta diferent